 While waiting for our outrigger boat, we walked around the empty wharf and took photos of a gradually brightening sky.
 The rising sun slowly lit up some islands of the cluster, which can clearly be seen from where we were.

-There was a small viewing deck at the right of the wharf, which offers a fantastic view of the Lingayen Gulf.
+There is a small viewing deck at the right of the wharf, which offers a fantastic view of the Lingayen Gulf.
 From our vantage point, we can see the faraway blue mountains of La Union.

 Getting around the Hundred Islands National Park requires a cruise in motorized bancas (outrigger boats) of varying sizes.
 Many of the boats were still docked, silently rocking along the waves of the incoming tide.
 Their drivers were probably still in bed; tours usually start at 8 AM.
 We were there at 6 AM!
 Hehehehe!